University of Houston student housing

 Fifteen percent of University of Houston students live on campus.
-UH has several on campus dormitories: Moody Towers, The Quads, Cougar Village I, Cougar Village II, Cougar Place, and University Lofts.
+UH has several on campus dormitories: Moody Towers, The Quad, Cougar Village I, Cougar Village II, Cougar Place, and University Lofts.
 UH also has partnerships with three private complexes, Bayou Oaks, Cullen Oaks, and Cambridge Oaks.

 University-operated housing

 Moody Towers, frequently just called "Moody," is one of the tallest complexes on campus and the largest area of residence halls.
 Each of the two towers consists of eighteen stories and together house 1,100 students.
 The Towers feature a newly renovated state of the art dining hall.
 The rooms in The Towers were scheduled to be renovated during the summer of 2011.
 Moody Towers was slated to start deconstruction in 2020 in order to be replaced, however, the COVID-19 pandemic and student demand for keeping Moody (due to its lower price-point and general convenience) delayed this and Moody will remain open through the 2021-22 school year.

 The Quadrangle, also known as "The Quad," is the oldest housing area on campus and consists of several coed dorm halls: Bates, Law, Oberholtzer, Settegast, and Taub.
 Oberholtzer Hall features a smaller, albeit cozy dining hall.
 The Quadrangle houses 800 students.
-The rooms in The Quads were scheduled to be renovated during the summer of 2011.
+The rooms in The Quad were scheduled to be renovated during the summer of 2011.